 And from the next day, I started cutting down on the amount of food I had.
 It reached a point where I just had a cup of milk and one chapati a day.
 And, it took my mum a long time to figure out what was going on because I used to carry my breakfast and lunch to school and gave it to other people.
 I only had dinner with my parents and I always made excuses like I am not very hungry, dinner should be light, I had snacks with my friend and the list went on.

 I realised something was wrong only when I started blacking out one day while travelling in the car.
 It took me ten minutes to climb a single flight of stairs because I just could not bring myself to move.
-I could not watch a cookery show because as soon as I saw the scrumptious food on screen, I needed to puke.
+I could not watch a cooking show; as soon as I saw the scrumptious food on screen, I needed to puke.

-It took my mother several weeks to slowly get me back to a proper diet.
+It took my mother several weeks of increasing portion sizes slightly to get me back to a proper diet.

 Fast forward three years.

-I was again surrounded by skinny model-like friends who always talked about the best methods to lose weight.
+I was surrounded by skinny model-like friends who always talked about the best methods to lose weight.
 They never taunted me or made fun of my weight (okay, sometimes they did.
 But, I could cope better by then), but my insecurities worked up.
-I did this diet and that.
-I had the internet to do my research now, so I tried the GM diet, reduced intake of carbohydrates at night, cut back on junk food.
-And, I did a lot of
+I tried this diet and that.

-I don’t know about the diets but did exercise a lot.
-And this time, I lost a considerable amount of weight and it made me confident.
+And this time around, I lost a considerable amount of weight.
+It made me confident.
 For the first time, I felt that boys dig me, that they actually wanted to be with me.
+(No, its not petty of me, it does matter when you grew up thinking that no one could ever find you hot.)

 Over the years, I eventually did put on all of that weight back, and some more, but the experience made me realise who I am and made me feel in control of my body and the way I see it.